danithaca/drupal-computing/README.md

         # use run_once() to execute the command and save result back to Drupal via the use of Computing Record.
         with ComputingApplication() as app:

+          # after 'run_once', you'll see a new Computing Record entity created in Drupal.
           app.run_once(record)

-Directly query Drupal database:

-    DConfig config = new DConfig();
-    // if you don't set this, the library will automatically tries to find settings.php config.setProperties("drupal.settings.file", "/drupal/sites/default/settings.php");
-    // this will read db connection info from settings.php or other places Properties dbProperties = config.getDbProperties();

-    // create direct database connection with JDBC and DBCP.
-    DDatabase db = new DDatabase(dbProperties);

-    // note here you can use {node} to take care of db_prefix, and type=? to take care of escaping. long count = (Long) db.queryValue("SELECT COUNT(*) FROM {node} WHERE type=?", "forum");
-    System.out.println(count);
+          # instead of using "run_once" with a new computing record, you can process computing records already created in Drupal
+          # you would normally use this approach is Drupal initiates a computing request with data saved in "input".
+          # app.launch()

 FAQ
 ---

-#### Q: What are the differences between the Java implementation and the Python implementation? ####
+#### Q: Any difference between the Java client and the Python client? ####

-The basic structure is the same, but details are different.
-See corresponding documentations.
-There are some differences between the Java client APIs and Python client APIs due to their different naming conventions.
-However, the structure is the same.
+The Java client and Python client use different naming conventions.
+But the code structures are very similar.

+Java is a "strong type" language and does not have native support for a flexible "JSON Object" data type.
+The Java client uses `javax.script.Bindings` for data in "JSON Object", and you would see many lines of code just to do data type conversion, which are not present in the Python client.

-#### Q: Is this project going to support languages other than Java and Python? ####
+#### Q: Can I use languages other than Java and Python? ####

-No for now.
-In the meantime, you can use: you can also use Jython 2.7 and the Java client library.
-Also you can use Groovy, Scala, JRuby, Jython etc with the Java client library.
+You can use the Java client to work with JRuby, Groovy, Scala, etc. You can also use Jython 2.x with the Java client for Python 2.x.
+Native support for other languages are not planned.

 #### Q: Will this be distributed in Maven and PyPi?

 Possibly.
 Please follow [issue #4](https://github.com/danithaca/drupal-computing/issues/4).

-#### Q: Where can I find more info? ####
+#### Q: Where to find more info? ####

-  * Read the Source Code.
+  * Read the source code.
-  * For the Java client, you can acess javadoc at java/doc.
+  * Read javadoc at java/doc (for the Java client).
-  * For the Python client, you can use dir() and help() to get more info.
+  * Use `dir()` and `help()` to get docstring help info (for the Python client)
-  * Go to the project page on drupal.org (http://drupal.org/project/computing) to find more info about the module.
+  * Learn more about the [Drupal Computing module](http://drupal.org/project/computing) on drupal.org.